universal-ctags/citre/README.md

    citre-project-root-function #'projectile-project-root
-   ;; Set this if you want to always use one location to create a tags file. citre-default-create-tags-file-location 'global-cache ;; See the "Create tags file" section above to know these options citre-use-project-root-when-creating-tags t citre-prompt-language-for-ctags-command t
+   ;; Set this if you want to always use one location to create a tags file. citre-default-create-tags-file-location 'global-cache ;; Read the tags backend manual to know about these. citre-use-project-root-when-creating-tags t citre-prompt-language-for-ctags-command t
-   ;; By default, when you open any file, and a tags file can be found for it, ;; `citre-mode' is automatically enabled.
-If you only want this to work for ;; certain modes (like `prog-mode'), set it like this. citre-auto-enable-citre-mode-modes '(prog-mode)))
+   ;; If you only want the auto enabling citre-mode behavior to work for ;; certain modes (like `prog-mode'), set it like this. citre-auto-enable-citre-mode-modes '(prog-mode)))
 ```